Cryptokkie/queueaxieteams/README.md

 Yes, a lo-tec - far from pretty ghetto tech solution... but hey!
 It does save me a hell a lot of clicking

 ### For ze future:
-  The react application has to make a request to the server for each teambattle.
+- Maybe wrap the script in a chrome extension... maybe
+- To you, axie developer/architect - The react application has to make a request to the server for each teambattle.
 In the longer run it's probably better to have the queueing take place on the backend.